Nightclubs and theatres amongst venues with the longest reopening wait

 Unsurprisingly, venues based on sustained indoor social contact will be amongst the last to welcome visitors again.
 Step 3 will see cinemas and museums/galleries reopen from 17 May - alongside hotels, plus indoor performances and sporting events with restricted audiences - amidst further relaxations on social gatherings and a potential ‘vaccine passport.’
 The fourth and final step (from 21 June) will hopefully see all limits lifted, promising a return to full capacity for the likes of theatres and gig venues, as well as the reopening of nightclubs.

 But, while industry leaders have welcomed a (long-awaited) tentative opening date, concerns are mounting over how the sector’s continued closure will be financed.
-As we pointed out in: ‘Unfortunately, Johnson's address to Parliament was not forthcoming on details.
+As we pointed out in our article on what the roadmap means for hospitality: ‘Unfortunately, Johnson's address to Parliament was not forthcoming on details.
 Instead (business leaders) will have to wait for Rishi Sunak's budget, which will be delivered on March 3, meaning at least another week of uncertainty.
 However, the Government's own COVID-19 Response document makes for sobering reading.
 Furlough currently runs out at the end of April and there are hints that it will only continue in a reduced form.
 The Government also seems resigned to some businesses closing…’

 We welcome @BorisJohnson roadmap to recovery and hope these measures will help plan the return of live events by June.